 A CI step is a minimum executable unit that the user configures; CI step runs in the context of a job, which enables the composability of jobs in your CI pipelines.
 A step is a type of component, which means it needs to be a first-class citizen of the Catalog, this translates to the fact that all the overarching features in the Catalog (Search, release, publish, inputs) need to be applied on CI step The CI Steps epic can be found here.

 Our goal is to empower users with seamless control over component management across pipelines, ensuring optimal version control and project alignment.
 This addresses the challenge of users currently lacking visibility into component usage across various project pipelines.
 Our objective is to provide users with the capability to swiftly identify outdated versions and take prompt corrective actions as needed.
 This enhancement will foster an environment where users can efficiently manage and update components, promoting both version control precision and project alignment.
-More information can be found in this issue.

 Inputs are the recommended way to pass any parameter to a component.
 It has multiple benefits over the usage of variables, and since its launch in 15.11, it has been widely adopted by our users and customers.
 This is why we decided to continue our investment in inputs and increase its scope and flexibility.
 More information can be found in this epic.